Tashar02/Tashar02/README.md

 </p>

 ## Some minor info about myself
-I'm from Bangladesh.
-I started android linux kernel development since 2021.
-It's been a fun journey.
-Let's see how far this takes me.
+The android linux kernel development journey started since 2021.
+Let's see how far this fun ride goes.

 ## My devices
 - Mi A2 (jasmine_sprout).